 1. Throughout this release Q1 refers to Quarter 1 (January to March), Q2 refers to Quarter 2 (April to June), Q3 refers to Quarter 3 (July to September) and Q4 refers to Quarter 4 (October to December).

 6. Wealth

-This section considers two different measures of wealth; net worth from the National Accounts and household wealth from the Wealth and Assets Survey (WAS).
-The National Accounts provide timely and internationally comparable data over time, whereas WAS provides detail on the distribution of wealth.
+This section considers 2 different measures of wealth; net worth from the National Accounts and household wealth from the Wealth and Assets Survey (WAS).

 Total net worth